Gordon J. Humphrey: Elections

-In 1978 Humphrey won election to the U.S. Senate, despite being only a local Republican activist holding no political office.
+In 1978, Humphrey won election to the U.S. Senate, despite being only a local Republican activist holding no political office.
 He defeated three-term incumbent Thomas J. McIntyre by barely two percent.
 He won election without help from the Republican Party and had few links to party regulars.
 Humphrey's 18-month campaign was run for the most part by himself and Patricia Green, a former New York City schoolteacher whom he married just after the four-way GOP primary that September.
-According to a New York Times article written a month after the election, she was "considered the strongest force in his camp and is expected to have a strong influence on his Washington staff."
+According to a New York Times article written a month after the election, she was "considered the strongest force in his camp and is expected to have a strong influence on his Washington staff".

 Humphrey was easily reelected in 1984, defeating five-term Democratic U.S. congressman Norman D'Amours.
 Humphrey declined to run for a third term in 1990, having promised to serve only two terms.

-Humphrey was praised for his outspokenness as a Senator.
+Humphrey was known for his outspokenness as a Senator.